-Everything regarding what to expect from therapy is explained, and all your questions answered in detail, at the first counselling session.
-There's no pressure and you disclose only what you want, as and when you are ready.
+Everything regarding what to expect from therapy is explained and all your questions answered in detail, at the first counselling session.
+There's no pressure and you disclose only what you wish to, as and when you are ready.
 From the outset, you can expect genuineness and respect; and the safety to talk openly, with confidentiality ensured.
 In an atmosphere of trust, it's easier to clarify what the 'real' issues are; and then find a way forward in dealing with them.

 Sometimes, just one session can provide a new perspective on a problem, and result in positive change.
 But if you feel apprehensive, you are welcome to call me, without any obligation.
 Most clients, say that taking that first step was well worth it.

 I accept self-referrals from all adults, young people, and couples.
 And referrals from Health Agencies and EAP providers.
 I particularly encourage isolated and lonely, personal Carers, bereaved elderly and the disabled.